En / Ru

 “As much as we can physically bring at one time, about 70 tons.
 The bison might eat more.
 We try to save it for the three winter months.
 In summer we also feed the animals a little bit, so that they remember there is food here,” Sergey answered.

-While we were crawling along the forest roads, Sergey was telling us about his fights with poachers, quarrels with Ulyanovo villagers, inspections of videos from camera traps.
+While we were crawling along the forest roads, Sergey was telling us about his fights with poachers, quarrels with Ulyanovo villagers, checking videos from camera traps.

 “Are bison killed for meat?”
 I clarified.

-“Yes, people say that their meat isn’t any different from beef, I haven’t tried it.
+“Yes, people say that their meat isn’t any different from beef; I haven’t tried it.
 We have almost completely eliminated poaching.
 However, there were severe problems earlier.
 I am a local, from Ulyanovo, I have worked at the nature reserve since 1994 and know nearly every single poacher.
-There was a memorable case in 2016, when a calf and his mother were murdered.
-We took the poachers to court, and they were ordered to pay a substantial fine”.
+There was a memorable case in 2016, when a calf and its mother were killed.
+We took the poachers to court, and they were ordered to pay a substantial fine.”

 “There was a classic resettlement in Kaluzhskiye Zaseki,” Sergey recalled.
-"The bulls were settling down in the territory, the rare male individuals impregnated the cows.
-A small group of males expanded the habitat, keeping their distance at the periphery.
+“The bulls were settling down in the territory, the selected males covered the cows.
+A small group of males expanded the habitat, keeping apart on the periphery.
 Obviously, they fought a lot.
-I often encounter single-horned or single-eyed individuals”.
+I often encounter single-horned or single-eyed individuals.”

-“We do not interfere with the wildlife.
-Nevertheless, we execute medical observations.
-We are currently working on a federal scientific program, analysing the animals excrement for stress hormone levels.
+“We do not interfere with wildlife.
+Nevertheless, we conduct veterinary observations.
+We are currently working on a federal scientific program, analysing the animals’ excrement for stress hormone levels.
 Our main goal though is to preserve the species,” Sergey continued.

-There are 6 camera traps in the nature reserve that are constantly working, they are installed mainly near the feeders.
+There are 6 camera traps constantly working in the nature reserve; they are installed mainly near the feeders.
 Of course, the equipment gets stolen or stops working from time to time.
-However, the acquired material is enough to execute continuous observation of the bison.
-There are multiple different groups within the nature reserve at the moment, apart from the “singles” — bulls that walk around the forest on their own.
+However, the material obtained is enough to conduct continuous observation of the bison.
+There are several different groups within the nature reserve at the moment, apart from the “singles” — bulls that walk around the forest on their own.
 Young males don’t usually come near the feeders.
-The largest group consists of 34 ungulates, and the scientists are struggling to count the calves in it.
-It is an extremely difficult job when the herd appears at the feeder.
+The largest group consists of 34 bisons, and the scientists are struggling to count the calves in it.
+It is an extremely difficult to do when the herd appears at the feeder.

 • Orange-fact